-The fact remains, though, that the best way to ride roots and rock gardens is often by jumping the sections clean, or by skimming across the top like a motocross rider.
+While it might seem extreme, the best way to ride roots and rock gardens is often by jumping the sections clean or by skimming across the top like a motocross rider.

-Riding roots and rocks can be intimidating, especially when they’re wet or off-camber, but the more you shy away from them, the more likely you are to slide out.
-So, as with any move, you must be the boss of the bike and attack the trail, but correct technique is essential if you don’t want a big dentist’s bill.
+Riding roots and rocks can be intimidating, especially when they’re wet or off-camber, but the more you shy away from them the more likely you are to slide out.
+So, as with any move, you must be the boss of the bike and attack the trail.
+That said, the correct technique is essential if you don’t want a big dentist’s bill.

 As you’re pelting along the trail towards the rocks, you should have already spotted the take-off subconsciously.
-Now you need to decide whether you’re going to commit or scrub speed off and be boring.
-Passing the point of no return, you’re going too fast to stop.
+Now you need to decide whether you’re going to commit or scrub speed off.
+Past this point of no return, if you haven't scrubbed your speed you’ll be going too fast to stop.
 The take-off is approaching quickly, so you should already have spotted the rough area for touchdown.

 With your body ready to spring up, lean back to remove weight from the front end and pull up at the same time.
 As the front wheel leaves the lip, shift your legs to take your weight off the rear wheel.
 As the rear wheel hits the lip, help it off the ground by scooping it up with your feet.
 Be ready for it to kick slightly as it pops off the lip.

-On a tabletop jump (like the one featured in part one), levelling out in the air is helped by the bike wanting to follow the natural curve of the jump, but using roots and rocks to bounce the bike into the air will require fast but subtle weight shifts.
+On a tabletop jump, levelling out in the air is helped by the bike wanting to follow the natural curve of the jump, but using roots and rocks to bounce the bike into the air will require fast but subtle weight shifts.
 As the rear wheel hits the take-off, you should already have pre-empted its path and the saddle will come up to meet you.
 Ideally, you’ll be hovering over the saddle, putting you in a good place to shift your weight fore and aft should the bike be too nose or tail heavy.

 Although you should have already spotted your rough landing area, you need to be looking for an exact spot to land on.
 If there’s any kind of slight gradient or transition, use it — even the backside of a small rock can be used to lessen the impact on your bike.
 After a while, you should be able to pilot your bike off a random take-off on to the back of a root the size of a tyre.

-- Tech and prep - Before you can start copying Wade Simmons and start hitting gaps big enough to park cars in, you’ll need to get the basics right.
-If you haven’t mastered bunnyhops yet, you should practise them until you can hop comfortably because they teach you what to do with your weight on the bike.
-Using roots and rocks to get you airborne uses a similar principle to the bunnyhop.
+Before you can start copying Wade Simmons and start hitting gaps big enough to park cars in, you’ll need to get the basics right.
+If you haven’t mastered bunny hops yet, you should practice them until you can hop comfortably because they teach you what to do with your weight on the bike.
+Using roots and rocks to get you airborne uses a similar principle to the bunny hop.

-- Back to basics - A good bunnyhop practice technique is to place a brick on the ground.
+A good bunny hop practice technique is to place a brick on the ground.
 Use the bounce off the brick to pull your front wheel up and then, as you naturally head over the obstacle, the rear wheel will hit the brick and also become airborne.
-Back in the day we called this ‘lizard’ jumping, and all the classic events like Cheddar and the Malverns had lizard long jump comps.
-Practise this technique until you can use any little rock, curb, twig or animal to get airborne, and then you’ll be ready to progress to using it to gap whole sections of trail.
+Back in the day we called this ‘lizard’ jumping, and all the classic events like Cheddar and the Malverns in the UK had lizard long jump comps.
+Practice this technique until you can use any little rock, curb or twig to get airborne and then you’ll be ready to progress to using it to gap whole sections of trail.

-- Where to learn - Go to your local trails and find a section that’s littered with roots or rocks.
-You’ll normally find that the bigger roots are nearer to the trees, and that the smaller ones are further away from them.
-Although the smaller ones are easier to ride over, they’re normally off-camber, and they take you away from the direction you need to go in.
+Go to your local trails and find a section that’s littered with roots or rocks.
+You’ll normally find that the bigger roots are nearer to the trees and that the smaller ones are further away from them.
+Although the smaller ones are easier to ride over, they’re normally off-camber, and they take you away from the direction you need to go.
 The bigger roots are too large to ride at with any speed, but they often make for perfect take-off ramps.
 Rocks obviously vary immensely, but you should be able to find one to use as a take-off and another for a landing.
 Just scope the line beforehand and you’ll usually be able to find what you’re looking for.

-- Be in control - Watch the top downhill guys hit the rough stuff on a DVD and, more often than not, you’ll see two different techniques pop up.
-Steve Peat and Nathan Rennie tend to use speed, momentum and their huge size and weight to pummel straight through stuff.
-This is a great technique if you’re on a long travel downhill rig, but it can’t really be adapted for use on regular bikes, unless you’re exceptionally adept.
-Riders like Cedric Gracia and Neil Donoghue gap stuff that can slow them down, and watching them fly over sections of roots or rocks flat-out is truly inspirational.
+Watch the top downhill riders hit the rough stuff and, more often than not, you’ll see two different techniques pop up.
+Some, such as Steve Peat tend to use line choice, momentum and their huge size and weight to carry speed through the rough stuff.
+This is a great technique if you’re on a long travel downhill rig and you're a tall rider, but it can’t really be adapted for use on regular bikes, unless you’re exceptionally adept.
+Riders like Troy Brosnan and Danny Hart gap stuff that can slow them down and watching them fly over sections of roots or rocks flat-out is truly inspirational.